Prior Lake, MN Spousal Support Lawyer Serving the South Metro

 How Much is Spousal Support & How Long Does Spousal Support Last?

-At Therres Law Office, our family law attorneys are welcoming, personable, and collaborative.
-We offer a comforting presence and give helpful guidance from a place of genuine care.
+At Therres Law Office, our family law and divorce lawyer is welcoming, personable, and collaborative.
+Our team offers a comforting presence and give helpful guidance from a place of genuine care.

 But when it comes to unfair negotiations and unfriendly courtrooms, our claws come out.
 We are probably all that stands between you and an overwhelming judicial system, so we take it very seriously.